The Best Male Fertility Options after an SCI

 Unfortunately, most health insurance plans don’t cover either form of fertility treatment.
 But, even if you don’t have the funds, there may still be a chance.
-Consider holding a fundraiser—online fundraising/crowdfunding is a great idea—or consider taking out a medical loan to cover the costs.
-Many people with spinal cord injuries use a variety of these methods to pay for their fertility costs.
+Men with paralysis can hold a fundraiser — online fundraising/crowdfunding is a great idea — or take out a medical loan to cover the costs.
+Many people with spinal cord injuries use a variety of methods to pay for their fertility treatment costs.
 Please read up on the two methods that men with SCI have to become fathers below.

 Surgical Sperm Retrieval

 If you've tried to conceive naturally at home using both erection medication and penile simulators with no success, your next option is to make an appointment with a SCI fertility doctor to discuss the possibility of sperm retrieval for IVF.
 The first step is to meet with a fertility doctor to test the quality of your sperm, which your SCI can affect.
 Many men with spinal cord injuries have sperm with low viability and motility.